SpicyRicecaker/hometown/README.md

 POV: You are at home, the rain is pouring outside, but you chillin' inside, reading a really good book.

-Thanks to [Sainhe](https://github.com/sainnhe/gruvbox-material) for making the beautiful Gruvbox Material theme!

 ## TODO